 For your first time cooking pizza on a Egg, I recommend going with thin crust and cooking at 300°C/570°F for 7-9 minutes (or thick crust at 260°C/500°F for 8-10 minutes).
 It’s easy to cook an underdone pizza for a few more minutes, but impossible to go back in time and fix a burnt pizza cooked at too high a temperature.
 Once you get the hang of it, experiment with crust, toppings, temperature and time.

 Getting the Pizza Onto The Stone

 For cooking up to 300°C/570°F, you can use baking parchment to transfer the pizza to the stone.
-Higher temperatures require a pizza peel, preferably a wooden one.
-I use a Superpeel (pictured below).
-I find it easier than a wooden pizza peel.
-To remove the pizza from the egg, remove the cloth runner and use the peel as normal.
+Higher temperatures require a tool such as a pizza peel, preferably a wooden one.
+I use a Superpeel (pictured below) to deploy the pizza into the Egg.
+To take the pizza out of the Egg I remove the cloth runner and use it as a normal pizza peel.

 High Temperature Cooking Safety Precautions

 - High temperature cooking on a BGE must not be attempted until the egg has been used a few times at lower temperatures.

 - The pizza stone must be able to handle the cooking temperature.
 If it can’t, it will shatter.
 I personally use the large BGE pizza stone.

 - I use Extreme Heat BBQ Grill Gloves when cooking pizza.
 They can withstand the heat of a BGE running at such a high temperature.

 - Always burp the BGE before opening fully.